FlaxEngine/FlaxDocs/manual/graphics/post-effects/color-grading.md

 To apply the LUT simply add PostFx Volume actor and asssing the texture and weight in the *Color Grading* category.
 ![LUT Texture Example](media/lut-example.png)

 To make own LUT texture you can take a screenshot of the game viewport, then perform a custom color correction to achieve the desire look.
-Then apply the same colro grading to the neutral LUT and use it for colro grading in engine.
+Then apply the same color grading to the neutral LUT and use it for color grading in engine.
 Here you can download the neutral LUT:
 ![Neutral LUT Texture](media/LUT_Neutral.png)